One Day in Paris: The Perfect 1 Day Itinerary

 To visit Paris in a day is quite a challenge, but you most definitely have to visit the Louvre Museum!
 It is the most famous museum and it is also one of the biggest museums in the world!
 It has so many different historical pieces of art.
 Whenever one comes to Paris, going to the Louvre Museum is a must!
 There’s always one or two masterpieces we cannot afford to miss!
 For instance, if the Mona Lisa is one of your priorities, you will enjoy this article.

 After your visit to the Louvre Museum and all this walking, you will be starving and you will probably feel a little tired.
 So, it will be time for you to have lunch!
 Head for the Ile de la Cité, the City Island.
 It is the heart of Paris!
 You can book a free (tip only) walking tour in Notre-Dame and the heart of Paris here!

 In the area around the Notre Dame, you have many small places that are very nice to visit, and mostly unknown from the tourists.
 Located at 24, rue Chanoinesse, there is one of the oldest restaurants established in 1594 named “Au Vieux Paris“.

 Notre Dame at 1 PM

 After lunch, the Notre Dame Cathedral will be just around the corner.
 Have a look at the cathedral frontage.
 The main doorway in the centre represents the Last Judgment.
 All the details are so impressive.
-Also, don’t hesitate to enter the cathedral even if, at first glance, the queue is huge.
-It won’t actually take long, because the entrance is free!
+Given the fire incident of 2019, the cathedral is no longer open to the public.
+However, at first glance, its western façade with two towers is still stunning, including illustration of the last judgement on the central portal and the rose windows.